Training and workshops

 We can of course deliver a workshop that is from our catalogue of workshops to meet your local needs, but examples of custom workshops we have designed and delivered are:

-- FEIT Teaching and Learning Laboratory seminar: Cadmus, Technologies for Assessment, Landscape of Feedback, Giving Student Feedback, Peer Evaluation in Teamwork.
+- FEIT - Teaching and Learning Laboratory: Cadmus, Technologies for Assessment, Landscape of Feedback, Giving Student Feedback, Peer Evaluation in Teamwork

 What are the options for custom workshops?